 Increase and decrease font size – Adjusts the font size of the code namessubcode names.

 – Determines the color of the code symbols:

 - Cluster (map position) – Codes are assigned a color according to their group affiliation.
 The positions of the codes on the map are taken into account for the group identification.
 The clusters do not take into account the exact calculated distances, but only their projection on the two-dimensional surface.
 That is, codes can be grouped together that are further away from each other in the multidimensional space.
 You can determine the number of clusters in the numeric field.

-- Cluster (distance matrix) – recommended setting for cluster display – Codes are assigned a color according to their group affiliation.
+- Cluster (distance matrix) – Recommended setting: Codes are assigned a color according to their group affiliation.
 The calculated distances between the codes are used for group determination.
-Due to the representation on a surface, even codes that are close to each other can be colored differently.
+Due to the representation on a surface, even codes that are close to each other can be colored differently (if two codes from different clusters are displayed on the same map position, a black circle appears instead of the color dot).
 You can determine the number of clusters in the numeric field.